lassya2507/eco-resource-optimization/README.md

 2)https://www.kaggle.com/datasets/iannjuguna/energy-data-since-1990
 3)https://www.kaggle.com/datasets/anshtanwar/global-data-on-sustainable-energy

 After going through each datasets, they were first cleaned and standardized.
-Then after handled missing values they were merged on common attributes such as year, country, energy production, CO2 emissions, etc. This resulted in a comprehensive, unified dataset containing all key features, which provided a holistic view of global energy generation, environmental impact, and renewable energy capacities for optimization.
+Then after handled missing values they were merged on common attributes such as year, country, energy production, CO2 emissions, etc. This resulted in a comprehensive, unified dataset **(scaled_merged_dataset.csv)** containing all key features, which provided a holistic view of global energy generation, environmental impact, and renewable energy capacities for optimization.

 ## Results
+All the results and visualizing observations graph can be fount at main.ipynb

 **Fitness Score:** Achieved a best fitness score of **12821.54**